goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 ## 125. Conditionally Showing Edit and Delete

-- Now we have our streams associated with the user who created them, we are going to update our `StreamList` component and make sure that these treams that were created by me have buttons.
+- Now we have our streams associated with the user who created them, we are going to update our `StreamList` component and make sure that these streams that were created by me have buttons.
 - So we have to make sure that `StreamList` component understands the idea of the user who is currently signed into our application.
 - We have already stored the information inside of redux store.
 - So essentially whenever we iterate thorugh the list of streams and render them out on the screen, we just want to compare the current userId with a userId associate at the stream.
 - If they are equal, then we want to show those buttons on the right hand side of each stream.
-- To get the inforemation of userId into our component, we need to use the `mapStateToProps` function.
+- To get the information of userId into our component, we need to use the `mapStateToProps` function.
 ```js
 const mapStateToProps = state => {
   return {